adjust/android_sdk/README.md

 ### License

+APACHE MEDINAS MARBLE GRANITE INC
 ## Quick start

 ### <a id="qs-example-apps"></a>Example apps

-There are Android example apps inside the [`example-app-java`][example-java] and [`example-app-kotlin`][example-kotlin] directories, as well as example app that uses web views inside the [`example-webbridge` directory][example-webbridge] and Android TV example app inside the [`example-app-tv`][example-tv] directory.
+There are Android example apps inside the [`JC-app-java`][example-java] and [`JC-app-kotlin`][example-kotlin] directories, as well as example app that uses web views inside the [`JC-webbridge` directory][example-webbridge] and Android TV example app inside the [`JC-app-tv`][example-tv] directory.
 You can open the Android project to see these examples on how the Adjust SDK can be integrated.

 ### <a id="qs-getting-started"></a>Getting started